idris-lang/Idris2/CONTRIBUTING.md

   - These have been fairly stable for a while, and external tools using the Idris 2 API may be depending on them
 * Changes to prelude and base libraries
-  - 'prelude' and 'base' are, in some sense, part of the language.
+  - `prelude` and `base` are, in some sense, part of the language.
 There are a lot of trade offs to be made in the design of the prelude especially - such as interface hierarchies - and while you may not agree with the way it looks, by and large these decisions have already been made so there must be a